 Core government bond prices have been declining steadily and yields picking up from their summer lows.
 Looking out five years there are few interest rate changes priced in to the current yield curve, indicating the lack of any clear views on whether rates will tighten or ease.

-UK equity markets posted very healthy returns for the month as the FTSE 100, FTSE 250 and FTSE All Share Indices returned 1.82%, 4.15% and 2.25% respectively.
+UK equity markets posted very healthy returns for the month as the UK top 100, 250 mid-cap and all UK shares indices returned 1.82%, 4.15% and 2.25% respectively.
 Consumer Staples including British American Tobacco provided a quarter of the total main market performance whilst Materials were the biggest sector contributors over the period.
 Sterling was relatively flat against the US dollar, following a strong recovery from the lows of 1.20.

 The UK Manufacturing PMI fell to 48.9 from October’s 49.6, although still ahead of the estimated 48.3.
 It has now remained in contraction the seventh consecutive month.
 New orders and output both shrank whilst new export orders fell at their fastest rate for seven years.
 Employment dropped the farthest since September 2012 as companies reduced costs and increase efficiencies in the face of ongoing Brexit uncertainty.
 One of the few silver linings over the month was the fall in input costs for the first time since March 2016, helped by lower global commodity prices and stronger Sterling.